rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 3. List and make a note of all the hidden directories in your home directory.

-4. List the keys you currently have in your key-ring.
+4. List the keys you currently have in your keyring.
 Type:

 `[ying@serverXY ying]$ gpg --list-keys`